ashna-khemani/ashna-khemani.github.io/content/digital garden...??.md

 ---
-title: a blurb
+title:
 draft: false
 date: 2025-08-13
 tags:
 enableToc: true
 ---
-# Sources
+# What I found
 I came across the concept of a digital garden while I was thinking about updating my portfolio, since it's about 1.5 years out of date.

 "Wow, what a cool way to procrastinate on that!"
 I said.